 IMMUSE life's key ingredient is pure, potent peptides, small proteins that typically consist of two or more amino acids.
 These peptides are the building blocks for white blood cells, enzymes, proteins, and hormones that work in union to ensure a proper immune system response.

-This immune system response combats harmful invaders such as toxins, viruses like the common cold, the H1N1 influenza virus and of course, COVID-19.
-It also fights against allergens, and bacteria.
 By replenishing the body’s daily supply of these essential peptides, the immune system’s response is strengthened.

 Peptides may be easier for the body to absorb than proteins because they are smaller and more broken down than proteins.
 This enables them to pass directly into the bloodstream.
 These peptides act as biologic response modifiers due to their ability to modify biological processes and enhance immune system activity without causing unwanted side effects.